-Tucked away on the very northern edge of New Zealand’s wild West Coast region is one of the best natural features of the entire country.
+Tucked away on the very northern edge of New Zealand’s South Island is one of the best natural features of the entire country.
 Here you’ll find New Zealand’s Oparara Basin, a wildly beautiful complex of limestone features.

 Karamea is quite isolated, but it’s the gateway to a natural playground.
 Outdoor adventurers love this place.
 There are tons of hiking trails, the Kahurangi National Park, access to the Heaphy Track, and (the reason I went) the Oparara Basin.